BaikunLeng/baikunleng.github.io/_pages/about.md

 ======
 Baikun Leng is an Undergraduate Student in the [School of Data Science](https://sds.cuhk.edu.cn/en) at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).
 Besides, he is a one year visiting student in the Department of Computer Science at [UC Berkeley](https://www.berkeley.edu/).

 He has multiple research experience related to IEOR, ITOM, STAT.
 Currently he focuses on deep reinforcement learning.
-For the programming language, he masters python, wolfram, MATLAB, Stata.
+For the programming language, he masters java, python, wolfram, MATLAB, Stata, Simio.
 For the technique skills, he has a good command of Data Analysis, Statistical Analysis, Machine Learning, Deep Learning.

+Email: leonleng@berkeley.edu; baikunleng@link.cuhk.edu.cn